mayukhhaldar/mayukhhaldar.github.io/README.md

 # Portfolio Website
 This is where I host my personal website.
-To visit that actual website please go to: mayukhhaldar.github.io.
+To visit that actual website please click [here](https://mayukhhaldar.github.io/).